vonneudeck/mouldy/README.md

 Change the values of the vars ssid, wifipasswort and altitude (of the device’s position) in location_example.lua and rename it to location.lua

 Then upload all .lua-files to the nodeMCU and reboot it.
 I used [nodemcu-uploader](https://github.com/kmpm/nodemcu-uploader) for that. nodemcu-uploader also allows you to connect to the terminal and a few basic control functions like reboot.
+The nodemcu_update.sh might be handy for that.
+It is very basic, but safes time.

 ## To do